A micro/macro parallel-in-time (parareal) algorithm applied to a climate model with discontinuous non-monotone coefficients and oscillatory forcing: Model problem

 \paragraph{Temporal variation.} Temperature data reconstructions over one or more glacial cycles typically show relatively sharp gradients which are superimposed by small-scale fluctuations \cite{Brook2008}.
 Note that, in this context, ``sharp'' has to be interpreted in relation to the considered time ranges of several hundred thousands of years.
 Furthermore, a global warming trend can be seen in temperature observations in the last decades.
 Our motivation for the use of the parareal method is to capture such multi-scale behavior in climate models.
 Thus we additionally varied $Q$ in the 1-D model by adding some jumps, a linear trend and small-scale random fluctuations, described by a time-dependent function $\Delta Q$.
 We write

 in which the perturbation $\Delta Q(t)$ has the following form:

 Here $\chi_{[a,b]}$ is the characteristic function on the interval $[a,b]$ and $\{R(t):t\in\{1,\ldots,t_{\rm end}\}\}$ is a set of uniformly distributed random numbers in $[-1,1]$.
 These were computed once and then fixed for all experiments.
-For our tests, we use the values,
+For our tests, we {used} the values

 In the time integration schemes, the values of $R(t)$ were interpolated linearly whenever needed at non-integer time instants.
-Figure \ref{fig:fluct-1} shows the relative deviation from the constant incoming solar radiation $Q$ as function of time.
+Figure \ref{fig:fluct-1} shows the relative deviation from the constant incoming solar radiation $Q$ as function of time. {The random fluctations can be seen as effect of sunspot activity, with amplified magnitude since the relative variation due to the latter is in the magnitude of $\approx 10^{-3}$.}

 For the 0-D model, we tested two choices to handle the time-dependence of $Q_{\Delta}(t)$: \begin{enumerate}[(1)] \item a spatially averaged value that takes into account the time-dependence of $Q_{\Delta}(\phi,t)$ (ignoring the random fluctuations);